hupili/python-for-data-and-media-communication-gitbook/leetcode.md

 Algorithm problems are usually integrated practice of all the above.
 We do not label the Python basics involved in the problems anymore.

+### Problem comprehension and simulation

+Those problems are "straightforward" in the view of algorithm engineers.
+They do not involve much algorithmic ideas.
+Once you fully understand the problem, you can use computer program to simulate the process as described by the problem.
+The simulation will get you the answer directly.

 - ★★★★★ [degree-of-an-array](https://leetcode.com/problems/degree-of-an-array) - requires good problem comprehension and problem conversion.
 Design staged solution once you can re-interpret the problem as: _among the most common numbers, find the one whose minimum index and maximum index are closest_.
+- ★★★★★ [long-pressed-name](https://leetcode.com/problems/long-pressed-name) - a very practical problem.
+First think how you compare two strings and then adapt the basic algorithm to this problem.
+Watch out for corner cases (boundary conditions).

+### Cummulative summation

+Cummulative summation (cumsum) is a common technique to save computation on a sequence of elements.
+Suppose we have a list of numbers in `A`.
+Let's denote cumsum of `A` as `C`, where `C[i] = sum(A[: i])`.
+After this pre processing, a range sum query can be answered by `sum(A[i: j]) = C[j - 1] - C[i - 1]`.
+The LHS (original sum) involves summation over a series of elements.
+The RHS (cumsum) involves only **a single subtraction**, thus more efficient.

+- ★★★★★★ [flip-string-to-monotone-increasing](https://leetcode.com/problems/flip-string-to-monotone-increasing) -- The key step is to find an index `i` such that `S[: i]` will be flipped into `0` and `S[i: ]` will be flipped into `1`.
+To efficiently compute how many flips are needed, we need to get cumsum of: 1) number of 1's on the left and 2) number of 0's on the right.